OctopusDeploy/docs/docs/deploying-applications/deploy-java-applications.md

 The server.xml file could not be found.

 ### TOMCAT-HTTPS-ERROR-0011
-Failed to extract the version number from the information supplied
+Failed to extract the version number from the information supplied.

+### TOMCAT-HTTPS-ERROR-0012
+Failed to generate a unique file.

+### TOMCAT-HTTPS-ERROR-0013
+The server.xml file was not valid XML.

+### TOMCAT-HTTPS-ERROR-0014
+Failed to save the server.xml file

 ### JAVA-HTTPS-ERROR-0001
 Certificate file does not contain any certificates.
 This is probably because the input certificate file is invalid.